akka/akka/akka-docs/src/main/paradox/typed/cluster-singleton.md

 @@@ note

-For the Akka Classic API see @ref:[Classic Cluster Singleton](../cluster-singleton.md)
+For the Akka Classic documentation of this feature see @ref:[Classic Cluster Singleton](../cluster-singleton.md).

 @@@